Content on this page was generated by AI and has not been manually reviewed.

 Question 14: Can I install more than one Edge extension from the same provider?

 Some providers offer multiple extensions e.g., a privacy extension and a dedicated streaming extension.
 Typically, you should use the one that fits your needs, and avoid conflicts by disabling others.
-Use your interface connected to the internet
+Is pia vpn free: a thorough guide to Pia VPN pricing, free options, trials, features, privacy, and setup 2026

 Question 15: What should I do if the extension doesn’t appear in Edge?